 Weeds are ubiquitous, yet both the weed itself and the concept of the word are european introductions to New Zealand – to the land and its people.
 In pre-european times, an equivalent of the word hardly existed in the native Māori language; there were too few fast-growing annual plants to warrant it.

-Visible from almost every coastal outlook in the park is Kāramuramu Island – a rare, red island that is host to one of the longest running quarries in the Auckland region.
-The unique red chert or ‘McCallum chip’ that is excavated from this site is destined for paving or exposed aggregate driveways, traffic islands, bus lanes, footpaths and walkways throughout Auckland and beyond, especially in heritage areas.
-Much like the early introduction of gorse into New Zealand, this red aggregate is thought to give a warm welcoming feeling to one's home or business.
+Visible from north-facing slopes within the park is Kāramuramu Island – a rare, red island that is host to one of the longest running quarries in the Auckland region.
+The unique red aggregate that is excavated from this site is described as giving a warm welcoming feeling to one’s home or business.

-Because of the finite nature of this island resource, quarrying is now restricted to a large pool in the centre of the island; currently 70 metres below sea level, digging will continue to a depth of 200 metres before moving to neighbouring Pakihi Island.
-I visited the island on December 6th, 2015, and after removing my boots I stepped into this deep blue seawater pool; the water turned red as the earth rose quickly around my ankles.
+Because of the finite nature of this island “resource”, quarrying is now restricted to a large, seawater filled pit in the centre of the island; currently 70 metres below sea level, excavation will continue to a depth of 200 metres before moving to neighbouring Pakihi Island.
+I visited the island on December 6th, 2015, and after removing my boots I stepped into the deep blue seawater pit.
+The water turned red as the earth rose quickly around my ankles.

 The resulting tightly-framed, black and white photographs of human endeavour – although immense – struggle to truly convey sublime experience.
 The limits of a medium so descriptive and finite won’t allow it.